digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   warning while type checking data type Main.MyData:
     This package has LF version 1.17, but it depends on a serializable type <dep1 package ID>:Dep1:D from package <dep 1 package ID> (dep1, 1.0.0) which has LF version 1.15.

-    It is not recommended that >= LF1.17 packages depend on <= LF1.15 datatypes in places that may be serialized to the ledger, because those datatypes will not be upgradeable.
+    We do not recommend that >= LF1.17 packages depend on <= LF1.15 datatypes in places that may be serialized to the ledger, because those datatypes are not upgradeable.
-    Upgrade this warning to an error -Werror=upgrade-serialized-non-upgradeable-dependency Disable this warning entirely with -Wno-upgrade-serialized-non-upgradeable-dependency
+    Upgrade this warning to an error -Werror=upgrade-serialized-non-upgradeable-dependency Remove this warning with -Wno-upgrade-serialized-non-upgradeable-dependency

 **Note:** For added safety, you may upgrade these warnings to errors with ``-Werror=upgrade-serialized-non-upgradeable-dependency``.
-We recommend against disabling these warnings with ``-Wno-upgrade-serialized-non-upgradeable-dependency``.
+We recommend against removing these warnings with ``-Wno-upgrade-serialized-non-upgradeable-dependency``.

 .. _upgrade_dont_upload_daml_script: